karmacoma/lisk-rake/README.md

 #### Errors

-Any connection / authentication / dependency errors encountered while running the ```check_nodes``` task, are automatically recorded by CryptiKit and subsequently reported back to you at the end of the Report Summary.
+Any connection / authentication / dependency errors encountered while running the ```check_nodes``` task, are automatically recorded by LiskRake and subsequently reported back to you at the end of the Report Summary.

 ```
 --------------------------------------------------------------------------------